alensonyjoseph/AiChemist/README.md

 **NOTE**: While I have endeavored to make the setup process as straightforward as possible, you may encounter additional requirements due to the unique configurations of your environment.
-I appreciate your patience and understanding.
+I request you to make necessary changes such as installation of packages amngest other things that may not be mentioned below as you proceed to clone this project.

 # AiChemist